 Code of Conduct

-NCRC’s board, members, staff and leadership are committed to providing a vibrant learning environment at all of our events, welcoming people from as many diverse backgrounds as possible.
-We expect our events to be a respectful, harassment-free environment for people of all races, gender and trans statuses, sexual orientation, ability, nationality, ethnicity, socioeconomic status and beliefs.
+NCRC’s board, members and staff are committed to providing a vibrant and respectful learning environment through all of our online platforms and at all of our face-to-face and online events.
+We welcome people from as many diverse backgrounds as possible.
+We expect our events and any interactions within our community to be a respectful, harassment-free experience for people of all races, gender identities, sexual orientations, abilities, nationalities, ethnicities, socioeconomic statuses and beliefs.

-We’re grateful that our community is positive, friendly and supportive of one another — it’s what makes our events such a draw each year.
+We’re grateful that our community is positive, friendly and supportive of one another.

-In that spirit, the staff, supporters, volunteers, attendees and speakers at NCRC events (“Participants”) are expected to:
+In that spirit, the staff, supporters, volunteers, attendees, members, online community and speakers at NCRC’s live and digital events (“Participants”) are expected to:

 - Remember that the boundaries of good taste, humor, personal space and physical interaction differ from person to person; if you sense someone feels uncomfortable — whether they explicitly state it or not — be respectful of those boundaries.